-Few argue about the existence of the ‘one percent’ in society.
-And it’s easy to imagine that as well as financial success, these people have achieved happiness and wellbeing too.
+Few argue about the existence of the one percent in society.
+And it’s easy to imagine that in addition to financial success, these people have achieved happiness and health too.
 Sir Angus S. Deaton knows better.
-He has answers to questions that border on the philosophical, but his research on poverty and happiness is very much economic.
+He has answers to questions that border on the philosophical, but his research on poverty and happiness is very much economically driven.

-Three words catch the eye when looking at Deaton’s bookshelf: The Great Escape.
+Three words catch your eye when looking at Deaton’s bookshelf: The Great Escape.
 It could be the defining work of his life.
-Or it could be an agenda: to make the dream of wellbeing and prosperity come true for everyone and every nation.
+Or it could be an agenda to make the dream of wellbeing and prosperity come true for everyone in every nation.
 Deaton is a Scottish migrant, whose bow tie stands out in the flurry of business suits.
-Raised in a poor environment, he quickly learned his lesson: education, migration and hard work are the keys to progress; and may also lead to a richer life for us all.
+Raised in a poor environment, he quickly learned that education and hard work are the keys to progress; and may also lead to a richer life for us all.

-Deaton’s piercing insight in terms of economic analysis can perhaps be attributed to his background.
+Deaton’s insights in terms of economic analysis can be attributed to his background.
 But the work he has produced over the course of his career stands on its own.
-His articles have been highly influential, and the Nobel committee has honored every single result he presented – ultimately calling his Nobel Prize a lifetime achievement award.
+His articles have been highly influential and the Nobel committee has praised every single result he presented, ultimately calling his Nobel Prize a lifetime achievement award.

 Sir Angus S. Deaton

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2015

 At a glance